Simon Bloom: Simon Bloom, The Gravity Keeper

+The first book in the series, Simon Bloom, The Gravity Keeper, was published February 1, 2008.

-Simon Bloom, The Gravity Keeper is the first book in the series.
-Simon, a boy with a very energetic, imaginative mind, is drawn into Dunkerhook Woods - a hidden, magical place that no one has ever noticed before.
+The novel introduces Simon, a boy with a very energetic, imaginative mind, is drawn into Dunkerhook Woods - a hidden, magical place that no one has ever noticed before.
 A mysterious book falls out of the sky and onto Simon's head.
 This book, the Teacher's Edition of Physics, lets him control the laws of physics.
 (There are other, similarly science-controlling books, all owned by members of the secret organization called the Knowledge Union.)
 Simon and his friends - shy and easily scared Owen, and popular Alysha - learn to control other formulas like gravity and friction.
 But there are villains with their own science powers who want to steal the book, as well as other members of the Knowledge Union who think Simon has stolen it.

 Simon Bloom: The Octopus Effect

 Simon Bloom: The Octopus Effect is the second book in the series.
 It is, once again, about Simon and his friends, Owen and Alysha.
 Just when Simon and his friends are getting about their normal life, Simon receives a warning from the Book of Physics.
 They soon learn that Sirabetta, the villain from the previous book, has escaped from jail and is now on the loose.
 They learn that they must now travel to the underwater the Order of Biology, where they search for Sirabetta and gain new biology-related powers.
 During this time, Simon gets a new formula, in which he is able to have many features of an octopus which helps them to defeat Sirabetta.